 Type: Analog input

 Used libraries: .

-The PCF8591 is an Analog to Digital converter, connected via an I2C bus.
-The plugin supports to read 1 input, if more inputs need to be read, extra Tasks can be defined, addressing the extra inputs.
+The PCF8591 is an Analog to Digital and Digital to Analog converter, connected via an I2C bus.
+The plugin supports to read from 1 up to 4 input values, and has a single analog output that can be changed by a command.
+If desired, multiple Tasks can be defined, addressing other, or duplicate, inputs.

 The chip is separately available, or on a complete module, and can be bought from several sources.